devanshdhrafani/blog/_pages/about.md

 ## Devansh Dhrafani

-I am a fourth-year Masters student at BITS Pilani, Hyderabad Campus pursuing M.Sc.
+I am a fourth-year Masters student at BITS Pilani, Hyderabad Campus pursuing an integrated dual degree in M.Sc.
 Physics and B.E.
 Mechanical Engineering (minor in Robotics and Automation).
 I am extremely passionate about building robots and programming them to move and interact with the world.
-My field of interest is Motion Planning of Legged robots.
 {: .text-justify}

 [CV](https://drive.google.com/file/d/1kQGqNtWd-E68a7_NmAyvFbpLSGumFxVa/view?usp=sharing){: .btn .btn--primary}